openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 #### insights-runtime-extractor Constraints

 The insights-runtime-extractor `extractor` is sensitive software that requires high privileges to function.
 It needs to run as privileged and in the host PID namespace of Worker Nodes to read their `/proc` tables.
-It must also run as root to be able to enter in process namespaces.
+It must also run as root to be able to enter in the `mnt` and `pid` namespaces of the process.

+> **Note**
+> The extractor does not enter the `cgroups` namespace of the process so it does not count toward its container limits.

 A specific `SecurityContextConstraints` should be added to the `openshift-insights` to deploy the insights-runtime-extractor with the required permissions.